A visibly proud Eric Sloane poses in front of the hearth-side of the (original) recently completed Noah Blake Cabin in 1974

 Above: Detail of the interior of Noah’s window, shutter closed.
-I built the shutter, frame, a window to match Eric’s illustration.
+Wil built the shutter, frame, a window to match Eric’s illustration.

 Below: Detail of Noah’s window, interior view, open:

 Below: Detail of Noah’s window from the exterior.
-I was able to find some old, wavy glass to set into the window frames, which I made using Locust lumber.
+Wil was able to find some old, wavy glass to set into the window frames, which he made using Locust lumber.

 Above: Detail of the cabin’s only window, aside from Noah’s, according to the description in Eric Sloane’s Diary of an Early American Boy.

-Above: I built two custom doors in my shop in Lewisburg.
+Above: Wil built two custom doors in his shop in Lewisburg.
 These are made of 3 – 2″ thick White Pine planks, hand planed in rough fashion.
-I was able to find two sets of hand forged strap hinges tucked away in my barn loft for a rainy day….
+He also found two sets of hand forged strap hinges tucked away in his barn loft for a rainy day….